|

 D.Southworth, D.Mountford & A.Winskell.
 I regret I do not remember

-Papanui.
-After getting my 2nd.mates ticket I got the wander lust and
+& Papanui.
+After getting my 2nd.mates ticket I got the wander lust

-joined Bank Line, then a short spell with Everards then British Rail
+and joined Bank Line, then a short spell with Everards then British

-in Harwich, which led to me joining Trinity House in Harwich where I
+Rail in Harwich, which led to me joining Trinity House in Harwich

-stayed for several years, then a few years with the United Baltic
+where I stayed for several years, then a few years with the United

-Corporation.
-I then went foreign flag and joined the B+I Line of
+Baltic Corporation.
+I then went foreign flag and joined the B+I Line

 redundancy.
 I then joined the Port of Felixstowe ending up as a